 The function I use it the most for is grout removal.

-As a grout removal tool, the oscillating multi-tool is very hard to beat.
+As a grout removal tool, the multiple function tool is very hard to beat.

 It’s easy and safe to use, doesn’t throw up dust like a grinder would and it’s quick!

-It is also great for grinding away old mortar from tiles when I am reusing them, as I can fit a diamond grinding blade to my multi-tool and work away the material until my old tile is new again.
+It is also great for grinding away old mortar from tiles when I am reusing them, as I can fit a diamond grinding blade to my multi-function tool and work away the material until my old tile is new again.